The 4 BEST Window Bird Feeders Working For Me! (2023)

 Personally, I have never once had a bird collide with the windows that hang my bird feeders.

-Typically birds run into windows when they are spooked or startled by predators and trying to make a quick getaway.
-These reasons tend not to be an issue with window bird feeders.
+Typically birds run into windows when they are spooked or startled by predators and trying to make a quick getaway and don’t realize there is a window in front of them.
+These reasons tend not to be an issue with window bird feeders since the birds are already so close to the window they already know it’s there.

 Regardless, putting stickers on your windows is not a bad thing.
 If in doubt, try these from Window Alert.